nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 I almost got away with only using one skein of my main color- I was so close!
 One ear short!
 If our skeins were bigger, I would have been golden- or if I used a smaller hook maybe.
 Who knows?

 Either way, you won't use a ton of yarn with this pattern either.
-I bought three skeins of Baby Bee yarn (weight 5)- two skeins for my main color and one as the accent for the feet.
+I bought three skeins of "Adore-A-Ball" Baby Bee yarn (weight 5)- two skeins for my main color and one as the accent for the feet.
 It was also 30% off yarn day so my bill was a whopping $11.
 Not too bad for a handmade stuffed animal.

 The pattern uses Himalaya brand yarn which we don't have in the States- at least not that I can find.
 This is too bad because I see a lot of crocheters using it and I'm totally jealous.
 It's a weight 6 yarn and you get about 130 yards per skein.
 You can find it on Etsy for fair prices, but I think shipping takes a while.